BayouGuru67/EasyEffects_Presets/README.md

 # Installation

+The easiest way to install these presets is to download them to your preferred download directory, then use EasyEffects' "Import Preset" function to import them.

+Alternatively....

-You should be able to Download and save these presets to  "/.var/app/com.github.wwmm.easyeffects/config/easyeffects/output" on your system (if using the EasyEffects Flatpack).
+You could Download and save these presets to  "/.var/app/com.github.wwmm.easyeffects/config/easyeffects/output" on your system (if using the EasyEffects Flatpack).

-If you are using a non-flatpack version of EasyEffects, the presets are probably stored in "~/.config/easyeffects/output".
+If you are using a non-flatpack version of EasyEffects on Linux, presets are likely stored in "~/.config/easyeffects/output".

 Once you have copied the new presets to the appropriate directory, close and restart